Xu Fu: Voyage

-The ruler of Qin Dynasty, Qin Shi Huang, feared death and sought a way to live forever.
+The ruler of Qin dynasty, Qin Shi Huang, feared death and sought a way to live forever.
 He entrusted Xu Fu with the task of finding the secret elixir of immortality.
 In 219 BC, Xu Fu was sent with three thousand virgin boys and girls to retrieve the elixir of life from the immortals on the Mount Penglai, including Anqi Sheng, who was purportedly a magician who was already a thousand years old.
 Xu sailed for several years without finding the mountain.
-In 210 BC, when Qin Shi Huang questioned him, Xu Fu claimed there was a giant sea creature blocking the path, and asked for archers to kill the creature.
+In 210 BC, when Qin Shi Huang questioned him, Xu Fu claimed there was a giant sea creature blocking the path, and he asked for archers to kill the creature.
 Qin Shi Huang agreed, and sent archers to kill a giant fish.
 Xu then set sail again, but he never returned from this trip.
 The Records of the Grand Historian says he came to a place with "flat plains and wide swamps" (平原廣澤) and proclaimed himself king, never to return.

 Later historical texts were also unclear on the location of Xu's final destination.
 Records of the Three Kingdoms and Book of the Later Han, and Guadi Zhi all state that he landed in "Danzhou" (亶州), but the whereabouts of Danzhou are unknown.
 Finally, more than 1,100 years after Xu Fu's final voyage, monk Yichu wrote during the Later Zhou (AD 951–960) of the Five Dynasties and Ten Kingdoms period that Xu Fu landed in Japan, and also said Xu Fu named Mount Fuji as Penglai.
 This is the "Legend of Xu Fu" in Japan as evidenced by the many memorials to him there.

 Legacy

 Xu is said to have brought new farming techniques and knowledge that improved the quality of life of the ancient Japanese people and Xu Fu is said to have introduced many new plants and techniques to ancient Japan, although the texts are written much later.
 The local worship of Xu Fu as the "god of farming", "god of medicine" and "god of silk" by the Japanese is attributed to these achievements.
 Numerous temples and memorials of Xu can be found around Japan.
 In Xuzhou, there is a Xu Fu Research Institute attached to Xuzhou Teachers College.

 The Japanese historian Ino Okifu identifies Emperor Jimmu of Japan with Xu Fu.
 The Yayoi period started around the time of his supposed arrival.

-The fictional character Xu Fu, who appears in comics published by Marvel Comics, is based on him.

-Frank Zhang, one of the central characters of Rick Riordan's The Heroes of Olympus series, is mentioned as being a descendant of Xu Fu.

 Jofuku Park in Shingu, Wakayama Prefecture is dedicated to him.